Details

 You will benefit from a six-semester program that integrates your previous studies, and you’ll complete advanced coursework to develop your understanding of practice and research, while enhancing the effectiveness of your clinical practice.

-As a UQ speech pathology student, you will undertake more than 550 hours of supervised clinical practice in a range of clinical settings including hospitals, educational facilities, other health care organizations, private practices and UQ’s internal clinics.
-You will undertake a variety of sessional practical experiences from Year 1 before commencing full-time clinical placement blocks during Year 2.
-During placements, you’ll have the opportunity to apply your theoretical knowledge acquired through coursework and research to practice and develop your clinical skills in real-life settings and
+As a UQ speech pathology student, you’ll undertake supervised clinical practice in a range of clinical settings including hospitals, educational facilities, other health care organizations, private practices and UQ’s internal clinics.

 Admission Requirements